jgeraigery/SpotlightHelp/SpotlightEnterprise/display_overivew.md

 {% include note.html content="During a planned outage, all home page controls are disabled except Status.
 A Monitored Server - Planned Outage alarm is raised against the Status control.
 For more information, see Configure \| Planned Outage." %}

+## Component color

 If the component's color is other than green then the component is in an alarm state.
 Click on the component for help to resolve the alarm.
 For more information, see What's this?.

 Connection drilldowns are tailored to the connection type.

+## What's This?

-## Right click on the Spotlight home page component
+Right click on the Spotlight Overview Page component and select **What's This?**.

-### What's This?
 Show help on the component.

 Icon | Description
 -----|------------